Microsoft SQL Server

 - Check firewall rules allow SSH connections (port 22)

-SSH File Transfer Failed (SSH Mode)
+SSH File Transfer Failed - Permission Denied (SSH Mode)

 SSL Certificate Error